Waveform modulation with your function generator

 For more information about Keysight’s 33600A Trueform function generators, please go to http://www.keysight.com/find/function-generators

-If you want to learn more on how to get the most out of your function / waveform generator, please download our eBook on “5 key tips for getting the most out of your waveform generator”.
+If you want to learn more about how to get the most out of your function/waveform generator, please download our eBook on “5 key tips for getting the most out of your waveform generator”.